starobinskii/AiLibrary/README.md

 #include <ai>
 ```

-to the files you want to upgrade with ai.hh function and set the necessary switches to enable C++11 (e. g., `-std=c++11` for GCC and Clang).
+to the files you want to upgrade with ai.hh functions and set the necessary switches to enable C++11 (e. g., `-std=c++11` for GCC and Clang).

 ### Package Managers

 :beer: If you are using OS X and [Homebrew](https://brew.sh), just type `brew tap starobinskii/AiLibrary` and `brew install AiLibrary` and you're set.
 If you want the bleeding edge rather than the latest release, use `brew install AiLibrary --HEAD`.

 On Linux you can get Homebrew too!
-See :beer: :penguin:[Linuxbrew](http://linuxbrew.sh) and use the very same commands to install AiLibrary.
+See :beer::penguin:[Linuxbrew](http://linuxbrew.sh) and use the very same commands to install AiLibrary.

 If you are using the [Spancraft](https://snapcraft.io), install with ease by typing `span install ailibrary`.

 Also we are looking forward to add our package to [Spack](https://www.spack.io/).

 ## Documentation
-The docs can be found [here](https://starobinskii.github.io/AiLibrary/docs/).
-Do not hesitate to contact us by email if you have questions.
+The docs can be found [here](https://starobinskii.github.io/AiLibrary/docs/) (created using [Doxygen](http://www.doxygen.nl).
+Do not hesitate to contact us by email `dev@ailurus.ru` if you have questions.

+For the list of available functions you can alse see the [API.md](API.md) (created using [Doxygen](http://www.doxygen.nl) and [Moxygen](https://github.com/sourcey/moxygen)).

+For changes between versions see the [CHANGELOG.md](CHANGELOG.md).

 ## Tests